spacecataz/swmf_runfiles/psphere_coupled/README.md

 minor modification to file: GM/BATSRUS/src/ModAMR.f90 masked_amr_criteria -> is_masked_amr_criteria
 three refrences need to be replaced.
-a refrenece to CON_stop_simple must be removed from the preable of BATSRUS/srcBATL/BATL_geometry.f90
+a refrenece to CON_stop_simple must be removed from the preable of BATSRUS/srcBATL/BATL_geometry.f90 two calls to CON_stop_simple must be edited to refer to CON_stop instead.

 ## SWMF Configuration:
 ```